nalzaki/hello-world/README.md

 # hello-world
 Hello world repository for Git tutorial from w3schools.com

-This repository was built step by step in the tutorial
+This is an example repositoryfor the Git tutorial- This repository was built step by step in the tutorial.

+It now includes steps for GitHub